-Our goal for this exercise was to analyze the experience of a non-technical user from the very beginning of the buying process until the end, when they actually use the product regularly (or don’t).
+Our goal for this exercise was to analyze the experience of a non-technical user from the very beginning of the buying process until the end when they actually use the product regularly (or don’t).
 The Wink Hub is still a relatively new product, so we also wanted to see what kind of experience it offered to get people hooked or adapt to this new concept of the connected home.

 Our participant felt uncertain about what they were supposed to be looking for at Home Depot, and what the functionality of the Wink Hub was.
 This information gap is a common problem with connected devices since they are a relatively new product category.
-The Wink Hub in particular can be complicated since it’s purpose is to stitch together other connected devices.
+The Wink Hub, in particular, can be complicated since its purpose is to stitch together other connected devices.

 When we entered Home Depot (who are in strategic partnership with Wink), we immediately noticed a bright blue display presenting all of Wink’s products.
 It also featured other connected home products that work with Wink’s products.
 Everything was in one spot.

-Our participant knew she was looking for the Wink Hub, but wasn’t sure which light bulb would best suit her home.
+Our participant knew she was looking for the Wink Hub but wasn’t sure which light bulb would best suit her home.
 She asked a sales associate who didn’t know much about Wink Hub and told her we could use any bulbs from the Wink Hub section (which we’d just come from).
 The sales associate then directed us to the Wink website (which might frustrate consumers, who would have considered this without the sales associate’s prompt).

-Wink faces a particularly difficult challenge, since they’re not only introducing a new brand but also a new technology.
+Wink faces a particularly difficult challenge since they’re not only introducing a new brand but also a new technology.
 People will have questions.
 Some consumers might be on the fence.
 Discouragement or frustration will tip them in the wrong direction.